aws/karpenter-provider-aws/designs/node-ownership.md

 As a result, all solutions that solve the node creation problem should:

-1. Capture in-flight capacity in a way so that we can quickly complete Karpenter’s provisioning loops and continue to start the next round of provisioning while having a consistent view of cluster state
+1. Do not create the Node object in the cluster, allow the kubelet to register the Node, and store scheduling decision state in some other persistent store
-2. Completely remove (or, at a minimum, limit) the mutation of the Node so that we don’'t alter the Node in ways that the user doesn't expect
+2. Capture in-flight capacity in a way so that we can quickly complete Karpenter’s provisioning loops and continue to start the next round of provisioning while having a consistent view of cluster state
 3. Have little to no impact on cluster performance, including memory usage in etcd and query performance on the kube-apiserver.

 Fundamentally, if we do not capture in-flight capacity in the Node object, we need some other place to capture capacity so that we can fulfill #1 listed above.
 This necessitates some kind of “store” to keep in-flight node data, whether this is an in-memory store or the Kubernetes api-server (etcd) store.
 The two options presented below highlight both options, including their tradeoffs related to the fundamentals mentioned above.